Stexinator/salvage-union-combat-automation/README.md

 - When targeted the output can apply the damage to the target via a button

 ## Changelog

+0.0.17
+- added handling for pilots with SP
+- skip heat spikes for npc mechs
+- (heat spikes for player mechs are working since 0.0.16)

 0.0.16
 - add ability to add custom buttons for combat
   - you can find this option under settings